 Most of us have at one time or another, and it’s frustrating to say the least.

 The next time that happens, check to see if there’s a WiFi network available that you can (safely) access.

 If so, you might be able to enable WiFi Calling on your iPhone and place your call over the Internet.

 When you call someone using WiFi Calling, the call is routed to your carrier’s network over the Internet instead of through a cell tower.
-That gives you another potential option for placing an important voice call when there’s no usable signal at your current location.
+That gives you another potential option for placing an important voice call when there’s no usable cellular signal at your location.

 Of course you’ll obviously need access to a usable WiFi network in order to use WiFi Calling, but that’ll be the only noticeable difference from when you make a call over your carrier’s closest cell tower.

 All of that being said, there are a few caveats that you need to be aware of if you’d like to give WiFi Calling a try:

 1 – Your phone must be an iPhone 5C or later.

 2 – Wi-Fi calling must be supported by your cellular carrier in the country that you reside in.
 This page has all the info on supported carriers and countries.